International Labor Rights Forum: Rana Plaza collapse

 The ILRF dismissed claims by the National Retail Federation, which feared the instatement of an increased legal liability upon the clothing companies, and supported the "Accord on Fire and Building Safety" that had been signed by European companies and some U.S. brands by July 2013.
 The Accord was legally binding and provided workers with the ability to seek arbitration for their grievances, which could result in a fine for the company if a breach was detected—Foxvog stated that the Accord allowed for a neutral arbiter and was not related to a class action.

-The ILRF then published a December 2013 article, in which it orderdered for the U.S. federal government to enforce labor standards for overseas procurement, including the option to sanction contractor firms that "do not comply with applicable laws and regulations and internationally accepted labor standards."
+The ILRF then published a December 2013 article in which it called for the U.S. federal government to enforce labor standards for overseas procurement including the option to sanction contractor firms that "do not comply with applicable laws and regulations and internationally accepted labor standards."
 The importance of independent monitoring and the engagement of workers and unions were also emphasized by the ILRF.
 Björn Skorpen Claeson, an ILRF senior policy analyst at the time, said to the Huffington Post:

 The government should expect to pay for products made in decent working conditions, in compliance with all applicable labor standards, by workers who earn a living wage—that is, a fair price. ...
 In the context of procurement, paying a fair price is the way the government "invests" in compliance.

 The Dangerous Silence: Exchanges Turn Blind Eye to Suppliers report was published by the ILRF on February 12, 2014, highlighting the role of U.S. military exchanges in the Bangladeshi garment industry.
 The report, of which Claeson is the principal author, states that some of the military exchanges "remain ignorant of flagrant violations in their supplier factories, because the industry audit reports failed to disclose them."
 The director of the ILRF at the time, Judy Gearhart, said that "it's not acceptable for U.S. government-owned companies to be not holding up the highest bar" and that the issue presents a "huge risk" to the reputation of the U.S.